Print

 1. In a medium bowl, whisk together the flour, salt and cornstarch.
 Set aside.

-2. Using a stand or hand mixer, cream the butter and sugars on medium speed until smooth and fluffy.
+2. Using a stand or hand mixer, cream the butter and sugar on medium speed until smooth and creamy.

 3. Add the extracts and mix until fully combined, scraping down the sides of the bowl as needed.